• Skip to primary navigation

 • Spread on a crusty baguette with some crispy bacon and/or sausage and tomato for the ultimate breakfast sandwich.

-• Spread on rye crackers with some sliced radishes or red onion.
+• Spread on rye crackers with some sliced radishes or red onion for extra crunch.

-• Use as a protein packed topping for a mixed salad.
+• Use as a protein packed salad topping.

 • Stir in some small cooked prawns/shrimp and swap the chopped chives to fresh dill for a Scandinavian style open sandwich.

-• Spread on a toasted bagel and top with some slices of smoked salmon with slivers of red onion for a luxurious breakfast or lunch treat.
-This is also a great brunch idea!
+• Spread on a toasted bagel and top with some slices of smoked salmon with slivers of red onion for a luxurious brunch.

 • Add a little extra mayo and a splash of vinegar.
 Then stir in some cooked pasta plus diced onion, celery and red pepper for a simple and tasty macaroni salad.